djacidfx/Money-Manager-Pro/README.md

 _Note: It may take up to 24h for the [contrib.rocks](https://contrib.rocks/preview?repo=Ivy-Apps%2Fivy-wallet) plugin to update because it's refreshed once a day._

-**P.S.** You'll also be recognized in Ivy Wallet's "Contributors" screen that can be found in the android app.
+**P.S.** You'll also be recognized in Money Manager Pro's "Contributors" screen that can be found in the android app.
 We salute you! 👏

 ## Creative Contributors

-Folks that helped Ivy Wallet in a non-dev creative way that can't be captured in GitHub.
+Folks that helped Money Manager Pro in a non-dev creative way that can't be captured in GitHub.

 ### Creative Contributors Wall: